 Customers who believe their concerns are being met will more likely remain loyal.
 This is also an excellent way to foster greater confidence in the healthcare community.

 3 – More Emphasis On the Patient Experience

 One issue that has challenged the healthcare industry over the past year is that many firms have been overwhelmed.

 Whether due to a lack of resources or the simple inability to cope with unprecedented demands, some clients feel as if they have been left “in the dark”.

 It is, therefore, clear to see that marketers need to reinforce the fact that patients are the top priority.

-Of course, it isn’t easy to imbue this level of confidence overnight.
-Professionals will therefore need to develop targeted advertising campaigns that emphasise engender a sense of trust.
+Of course, it isn’t easy to imbue this confidence overnight.
+Professionals will therefore need to develop targeted advertising campaigns that engender a sense of trust.

-It is also important to highlight some of how firms are tackling modern demands.
+It is also important to highlight how firms tackle modern demands.
 Examples may include (but are certainly not limited to):

 - Using a dedicated smartphone scheduling app.